Free above GBP 25

 Furthermore, data from this study showed that for those who take multivitamin supplements, these deficiencies were less common across all age groups.

-At present, there is considerable research and public acceptance on multivitamin and mineral supplementation to help with health issues such as anemia (iron), neural tube defect (folic acid), and osteoporosis (vitamin D).
+At present, there is considerable research and public acceptance on multivitamin and mineral supplementation to help with health issues such as anaemia (iron), neural tube defect (folic acid), and osteoporosis (vitamin D).

 However, new research is suggesting that cognitive performance, athletic output, and physical performance can also be maintained or improved with multivitamin supplementation as well as longevity in older individuals.